 Even now, post-read, I want more.
 I want—and secretly hope—there is another book, but even if there isn’t, it’s left me with that hunger, which is a true credit to the author.

 So far, this may have been my favourite read of 2020, a title not easy to achieve.
-It really pushed me, it had me both desperate and cautious to read all at once, and whilst the stories—and the way they’re written is different—the last feeling I had this with was ’The Seven Husbands of Evelyn Hugo’, which was my favourite of 2019.
+It really pushed me, it had me both desperate and cautious to read all at once.

-I gave this book five out of five stars, and as I try to find something I didn’t love about it—even now on reflection—I simply can’t.
-This book has also been the hardest book to review because I feel I‘m still in a head spin from the ending, and how everything I thought, wasn’t close to what it was.
+I gave this book five out of five stars.
+Even now, as I try to find something I didn’t love about it I simply can’t find anything.
+This book has also been the hardest book to review because I feel I‘m still in a head spin from the ending.
+How everything I thought, wasn’t close to what it was.
+I cannot wait for the sequel.

 “How many people have wanted to kill you, Dalton?”
 “Probably very many.” ”How deliciously uncommon,” she offered evasively.The Atlas Six, Olivie Blake